What is 2.47656 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 247656 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 247656 are: 1 2 3 4 6 8 12 17 24 34 51 68 102 136 204 408 607 1214 1821 2428 3642 4856 7284 10319 14568 20638 30957 41276 61914 82552 123828 247656